juev/awesome-stars/README.md

 ## [TypeScript](id:typescript)

+- [toeverything/AFFiNE](https://github.com/toeverything/AFFiNE) – There can be more than Notion and Miro.
+Affine is a next-gen knowledge base that brings planning, sorting and creating all together.
+Privacy first, open-source, customizable and ready to use.
 - [outline/outline](https://github.com/outline/outline) – The fastest wiki and knowledge base for growing teams.
 Beautiful, feature rich, and markdown compatible.
 - [kamranahmedse/developer-roadmap](https://github.com/kamranahmedse/developer-roadmap) – Roadmap to becoming a developer in 2022
 - [tjhorner/archivebox-exporter](https://github.com/tjhorner/archivebox-exporter) – Automatically or manually send pages from your browser to your ArchiveBox for archival.